 Routing Direction – Do you push or pull a router?

 When milling an edge, the milling direction is very important.
 Only if you move the wood router in the right direction can you work safely and achieve the best results.
+To see the complete explanation on what router direction you should use, check out this article.

 While it may seem complicated, and many people using a wood router for the first time may be confused by this, it is actually simple.